jelix/saml-module/README.md

 - deactivate the plugin `auth` for jCoordinator, and replace it by the `saml` plugin
 - create a `var/config/saml.coord.ini.php` for the `saml` plugin
 - remove roles `auth.user.change.password` and `auth.users.change.password'` from jAcl2 data
-- setup an admin user
+- setup an admin user if there is an install parameter useradmin and emailadmin

 configuration
 -------------